Advice for mature learners

 How can we help?

-Our qualified and friendly advisers are currently available to give you information, advice and guidance by email and telephone.
-Send us your enquiry below and we will call you at a convenient time to talk through your interests and options.
-We will be happy to see you in person as well at University Square Stratford or the Barking Learning Centre.
-Send us your enquiry today.
+Our qualified and friendly advisers are available to provide information, advice and guidance by email and telephone.
+Send us your enquiry below and we will arrange a convenient time to discuss your interests and options.
+We are also happy to meet you in person at University Square Stratford.
+Give our IAG team a call on 0208 223 4354.

 Studying as mature student

-We understand that some applicants might have had breaks in their education for various reasons, and we want mature students to excel at UEL.
-Some mature students come to us as at the start of their higher education journey, holding few or no qualifications, and progress to a degree course in their chosen subject taking one of our pre-entry programmes or an Access to HE diploma.
+We understand that some applicants may have had breaks in their education, and we are committed to helping mature students succeed at University of East London.
+Some begin their higher education journey with few or no qualifications and progress to a degree through pre-entry programmes or an Access to HE diploma.

 Advice for mature students